grip-on-software/data-gathering/README.md

   a repository in relation to migration.
 - `strip` (`$SOURCE_STRIP`): Strip an initial part of the path of any source repository hosted from this host when converting the source HTTP(s) URL to an SSH URL.
-Useful for GitLab instaces hosted behind path-based proxies.
+Useful for GitLab instances hosted behind path-based proxies.
 - `unsafe_hosts` (`$SOURCE_UNSAFE`): Disable strict HTTPS certificate and SSH
   host key verification for the host.
 This works for Git SSH communication and Subversion HTTPS requests.
 - `skip_stats` (`$SOURCE_SKIP_STATS`): Disable collection of statistics on
   commit sizes from repositories at this source.
-- `agile_rest_path` (used by `jira` source type): The REST path to use for JIRA Agile requests.
+- `agile_rest_path` (used by `jira` source type): The REST path to use for Jira Agile requests.
 Set to `agile` in order to use the public API.

 ### Environment